withastro/adapters/packages/netlify/README.md

 If you're using Astro as a static site builder—its behavior out of the box—you don't need an adapter.

-If you wish to [use On-Demand Rendering, also known as Server-Side Rendering (SSR)](https://docs.astro.build/en/guides/server-side-rendering/), Astro requires an adapter that matches your deployment runtime.
+If you wish to [use on-demand rendering, also known as server-side rendering (SSR)](https://docs.astro.build/en/guides/server-side-rendering/), Astro requires an adapter that matches your deployment runtime.

 [Netlify](https://www.netlify.com/) is a deployment platform that allows you to host your site by connecting directly to your GitHub repository.
 This adapter enhances the Astro build process to prepare your project for deployment through Netlify.

 ## Installation

-Add the Netlify adapter to enable On-Demand Rendering in your Astro project with the following `astro add` command.
+Add the Netlify adapter with the following `astro add` command.
 This will install the adapter and make the appropriate changes to your `astro.config.mjs` file in one step.

 ```sh
 # Using NPM